sasi86/JavaThreadSamples/README.md

 If an exception has been thrown, then this exception is also thrown by the get() call, wrapped in an ExecutionException

-On can pass a timeout to the get() call, to avoid indefinitely blocking calls
+One can pass a timeout to the get() call, to avoid indefinitely blocking calls